dvera/riskreport/index.md

 The first step to understanding your bloodwork is recognizing what a blood test is collecting and measuring.
 A biomarker, or biological marker, is a measurable indicator of a biological process or condition in your body.[[1]](#ftn1)  One of the most common ways to measure certain biomarkers is through blood tests, if the biomarker is present in your blood.

 Biomarkers offer insights into your health, including early detection of diseases.
 A simple blood test can provide valuable information about your risk for heart (cardiac) disease, liver disease, mortality, and more.[[2]](#ftn2)  Understanding what biomarkers reveal about your personal health is the key to an accurate interpretation of your blood test results.
-To assist with this challenge, we present information in this guide in the form of risk multipliers and Voloridge™ Modeled Range values or VMR™ values.
+To assist with this challenge, we present information in this guide in the form of risk multipliers and Voloridge Modeled Range values or VMR values.

 ## What is a risk multiplier?